cmencar/pyPRUF/docs/pandas.md

 ### Function

-You can set generate the elements of the fuzzy set by using a function that accept a single parameter that represent the index of the element.
+You can generate the elements of a fuzzy set by providing a function that accepts a single parameter representing the index of each element.

-To define the elements the user must use an index list.
+To define the fuzzy set in this way, you must also provide a list of indexes over which the function will be applied.

-The n-th element of the fuzzy set will have:
+For each element in the fuzzy set:

-+ the index equals to the n-th value of the index list of the dictionary
+- The index is taken from the *n*-th value of the provided index list.
-+ the membership degree equals to f(x) where x is the n-th element
+- The membership degree is computed as `f(x)`, where `x` is the corresponding index.

+This approach is useful when the membership degrees follow a mathematical or logical pattern.

 ```python
 f_set_a = FSet(mu= lambda x: trapf(x, 1, 4, 5, 8), index=[1, 2.5, 4.5])